memakeit/mmi-curl/guide/mmi-curl.usage.md

 * method (string)

-Using `mexec` requests as an example, each array of request settings can be associated with a key (recommended for easier extraction of results):
+Using `mexec` as an example, each array of request settings can be associated with a key (recommended for easier extraction of results):

 	$requests = array